The film interview: Good answers are the result of good questions

-An interview needs a suitable environment with an appropriate background.
+An video interview needs a suitable environment with an appropriate background.
 The search for this requires time, which we always schedule in preparation for an interview.
 The location should be related to the person being interviewed and the subject, or be neutral, but not trivial.
 For example, to choose a white wall as a background would be trivial.
 To than place a houseplant which should serve as a decoration to lighten up the white wall, but only makes it more visible, is not a good decision, we think.
 It is not beautiful and appropriate to any topic.

-For a film which focussed on beauty, we planned an interview with a cultural scientist.
+For a film which focussed on beauty, we planned an TV interview with a cultural scientist.
 In advance she informed us that she could only offer us a simple, unspectacular office to conduct the interview.
 So we considered alternatives.
 Which locations were directly related to the topic of beauty?
 We found the collection of Antique Sculptures in Berlin.
 We asked for a filming permission, got it and conducted our interview there.
-Surrounded by casts of Greek and Roman sculptures, the symbols of beauty, we had found just the right place for our interview.
+Surrounded by casts of Greek and Roman sculptures, the symbols of beauty, we had found just the right place for our video interview.

-The interview can be a sit-down-discussion with a person, or it can be as simple as conducting the interview standing up.
-This is more dynamic and allows the interviewees to be more outgoing, more lively and moving.
+The video interview can be a sit-down-discussion with a person, or it can be as simple as conducting the interview standing up.
+This is more dynamic and allows the interviewes to be more outgoing, more lively and moving.
 Which of the situations one chooses depends on the subject, the interlocutor or the visual style, which was decided in advance.

-Good light plays a very important role in an interview.
+Good light plays a very important role in any video interview.
 It is often a very time-consuming task, but absolutely necessary, to illuminate the interviewees correctly.
 Nothing is worse than shadows on the interviewee's face, eyes that are in the dark or an over-radiated background.

 The mood on the set.
 Yes, of course that is the basis of every good interview.
 This does not mean, of course, that you have to laugh all the time, that's what many topics prohibit.
 But a depressed climate on the set can ruin the whole interview.
-If the film team does not manage to take the nervousness of an excited interviewees, if there is hustle and bustle, restlessness or even oppressive silence, it will affect the interview.
+If the film team does not manage to take the nervousness of excited interviewees, if there is hustle and bustle, restlessness or even oppressive silence, it will affect the interview.
 We are professionals for a good atmosphere, because that is our priority.

 Our job is to absorb and resolve this stress.
 We almost always succeed.
 Sometimes we even manage to get people in front of the camera and have them tell stories about their lives that they could never have imagined.
 That's one of the biggest compliments our protagonists can pay.
 We work to ensure that our interviewees are well, that they can open up for the subject and in the best case forget the camera.